varughese/megabus-ticket-finder/README.md

 ## How to Use
 If you would like to use this with Node, you can!

 Download this project.
 The `lib` folder has what you need.
+I have all my tickets cache into a `Firebase` database.
+You can either ignore this or connect to your own database.
+(Look at `firebase/secretkey.js`, `dotenv`, and `config.js`)

 ```js
 const TicketFinder = require("./lib").TicketFinder;